PepsRyuu/nollup/API.md

 ```
 input,
 plugins,
-external,

-// For asset emission only, code splitting not yet available.
-experimentalCodeSplitting
+external
 ```

 ### Supported Output Options

 ```
 file, // This is what the entry point will be called when generating.
-format, // Format is always 'iife'.
+format, // Format is always 'esm' or 'iife'.
 No support for other formats.
 globals, // Remap global inputs to their window variables.
+assetFileNames, // filename pattern for assets
+chunkFileNames, // filename pattern for chunks
+entryFileNames, // filename pattern for entries
 ```

 ### Methods